cisagov/Malcolm/docs/kubernetes.md

         …
         ```

-    - You must add the appropriate ports (minimally TCP ports 5044 and 9200) to the `ingress-nginx-controller` load-balancer service definition:
+    - Add the appropriate ports (minimally TCP ports 5044 and 9200) to the `ingress-nginx-controller` load-balancer service definition:
         ```
         ---
         apiVersion: v1